PJ-Oscheh/Roblox-Linux-Launcher/README.md

 - Wine 6.11 or greater (currently development branch)
 - Roblox installation **with only one version installed (see above)**

+## What about other launchers?
+Of course, there are other launchers available to launch Roblox with.
+It really just comes down to personal preference.
+At the end of the day, a launcher is a launcher.

 lol I'm just a fello trying to play [Phantom Forces](https://www.roblox.com/games/292439477/Phantom-Forces) on linux